Learn

 Most language learners know the feeling: you memorize a word, remember its translation, and still fail to understand it when it appears in a real sentence.

-A single card can help you remember a translation, a phrase, or a definition.
-But real language learning usually happens inside context: a dialogue, a lesson, an article, a grammar explanation, a video example, a story, a correction from a teacher, or a note you wrote after noticing how a word is actually used.
+A single card can help you remember a translation, phrase, or definition.
+But real language learning usually happens inside context: a dialogue, lesson, article, grammar explanation, video example, teacher correction, or note you wrote after noticing how a word is actually used.

 RepeatFlow is built for this kind of learning.

-Core idea: learn the word, phrase, or concept together with the context that made it meaningful.
+Learn the word, phrase, or pattern together with the context that made it meaningful.

 The problem with isolated vocabulary cards